-We then consider scale-free (SF) networks \cite{Barabasi.Albert-Science-1999} which follow a power-law degree distribution as $P(k) \propto k^{- \gamma}$ with $\gamma$ as the degree exponent.
-The SF property is abundant in real-world datasets \cite{Boccaletti.etal-PhysRep-2006} as a result of rich dynamics in network formation processes.
-Two typical ways to construct scale-free networks are the configurational model \cite{Newman.Strogatz.Watts-PRE-2001} and the static model \cite{Goh.Kahng.Kim-PRL-2001, Catanzaro.PastorSatorras-EPJB-2005}.
-First we consider the configurational model, which can asymptotically generate a graph instance with any proper degree distribution.
-This model constructs a network instance by establishing links among a set of nodes with certain degrees sampled from a degree sequence based on the given degree distribution.
-The key parameters in this model are $N$ as the node size, $\gamma$ the degree exponent, $k_{\rm{min}}$ the minimal degree of nodes, and $k_{\rm{max}}$ the maximal degree of nodes.
-For simplicity, we set $k_{\rm{max}} = \sqrt N$ to remove degree-degree correlation in our calculation.
-For the analytical result on SF network instances generated with this model, we simply read a SF network instance, count its empirical degree distribution, and feed it into our theoretical equations.
+First we consider the configuration model, which can approximately generate a graph instance with any proper degree distribution.
+This model first generates a degree sequence based on the given degree distribution, then assigns nodes in a null graph with degrees sampled from the degree sequence, and finally establishes proper links among nodes to constructs a network instance.
+The key parameters for SF networks in this model are $\gamma$ as the degree exponent, $N$ the node size, $k_{\rm{min}}$ the minimal degree of nodes, and $k_{\rm{max}}$ the maximal degree of nodes.
+For simplicity, we set $k_{\rm{max}} = \sqrt N$ to remove degree-degree correlation in networks.
+For an analytical result on SF network instances generated with this model, we simply read a SF network instance, count its empirical degree distribution, and feed it into our theoretical equations.

 We then consider the static model to construct asymptotical SF networks.
 This model is generally a random process of establishing links between node pairs with probabilities proportional to their node weights following a power-law distribution.
-To construct a SF network with a degree-exponent $\gamma$ and a node size $N$ of a set $V = \{1, 2, ..., N\}$, the weight of a node $i \in V$ is $w_{i} \propto i ^{- \xi}$ with $\xi \equiv 1 / (\gamma - 1)$.
+To construct a SF network with a degree exponent $\gamma$ and a node size $N$ of a set $V = \{1, 2, ..., N\}$, the weight of a node $i \in V$ is $w_{i} \propto i ^{- \xi}$ with an intermediary parameter $\xi \equiv 1 / (\gamma - 1)$.
 For $\gamma \geqslant 3.0$, the degree-degree correlation in those generated networks is negligible.
-Static model, unlike configuration model, admits an explicit analytical form of degree distribution for large graph instances.
-The degree distribution of SF networks is
+Static model, unlike configuration model, admits an explicitly analytical form of degree distribution for large graph instances.
+The degree distribution of SF networks from static model is

 The special function ${\rm E}_{a}(x)$ is a general exponential integral function as ${\rm E}_{a}(x) \equiv \int _{1}^{\infty} \mathrm{d}t e^{-xt} t^{- a}$ with $a, x > 0$.
 For large $k$, we have $P (k) \propto k^{- \gamma}$.